 Negative reinforcement

-Negative reinforcement is the idea that a negative consequence can be avoided as long as an action is taken.
-A person’s behaviour is influenced because they wish to avoid something happening.
-Examples would be using sunscreen to avoid sunburn or getting vaccinated to avoid illness.
+Negative reinforcement is the idea that a negative consequence can be avoided if an action is taken.
+A person’s behaviour is influenced by their wish to prevent something from happening.
+Examples would be using sunscreen to avoid sunburn or getting vaccinated to prevent illness.

 Punishment